Padaf3t/padaf3t_dasbob_qmk_keymap/README.md

 The keymap utilizes multiple layers to organize key functions efficiently.
 Each layer serves a distinct purpose, allowing for a versatile and customizable typing experience.
 Please note that the red key are for the combo

-First is my alpha layer(BASE) which is in a modified optimot layout [OPTIMOT](https://optimot.fr).
+First is my alpha layer(BASE) which is in a modified [optimot](https://optimot.fr) layout.
 A layout optimise for French and English

 ![BASE layer](dasbob/keymaps/Padaf3tV1/LayoutImg/BASE.jpg)